DataDog/integrations-core/cisco_secure_web_appliance/README.md

 ### Configuration on Cisco Secure Web Appliance portal

 #### Steps to set time zone to GMT
-Datadog expects all the logs in GMT time zone by default.
-Please make sure that timezone configured in your Cisco Secure Web Appliance portal must be in GMT.
-Here are the steps to change the timzone:
+Datadog expects that all logs are in the GMT time zone by default.
+Please ensure that the time zone configured in your Cisco Secure Web Appliance portal is GMT.
+Here are the steps to change the time zone:
 1. Go to **System Administration**, and then **Time Zone**.
 2. Click on **Edit Settings**.
 3. Select **GMT Offset** as the region.